Have Windows show you what it remembers.

 If you forget the Wi-Fi password, the traditional approach is simple, yet cumbersome.

-Conceptually very easy, but in practice, if you have a lot of devices, it can be a pain.
+Conceptually very easy, but if you have a lot of devices, it can be a pain.

 Get the Wi-Fi password remembered by Windows